 Israel occupied the Syrian Golan during the June 1967 Arab-Israeli War.
 The United Nations (UN) has issued multiple international resolutions calling for the end of the occupation and a complete Israeli withdrawal from all the occupied territories, including the Palestinian territories and the Syrian Golan.
 However, Israel refuses to implement these resolutions, which reiterate the illegality of the occupation, thereby violating numerous UN treaties and undermining efforts to achieve lasting peace and security in the region.

-According to Syrian resources, the population of the Syrian Golan was estimated to be 147,613 persons in 1966.
+According to Syrian resources, the population of the entire Syrian Golan region was estimated to be 147,613 in 1966.
+The population of the area that would later become under occupation was approximately 140,000.
 Around 80 percent of the population was Arab, and the majority of those remaining were from other Caucasian ethnicities (e.g., Circassians, Daghestani, and Chechens).
 There were also 3,000 persons of Turkmen background and hundreds of Armenians.

 Following the occupation, the overwhelming majority of the population were forcibly transferred or displaced from their homes, becoming either Internally Displaced Persons (IDPs) or refugees.
 Today, these people and their descendants amount to 500,000 people, who almost 50 years later, are still unable to return to the Occupied Syrian Golan.
 Five percent of the native Syrian population was able to remain in the Occupied Syrian Golan.
 Today, they amount to approximately 25,000 people and live in five remaining villages.
 They control just five percent of the land and suffer from numerous violations of their basic human rights.